The AI Control Problem

 But these ideas fail to appreciate that errors from AI systems often arise from the straightforward application of logic, and have nothing to do with either emotions or sentience.

-Consider again the errors in the above examples involving weapons systems, financial systems, communications on social media, geoengineering interventions, food production, disease prevention, and environmental restoration.
+Consider again the errors in the above examples involving weapons systems, financial systems, intelligent malware, communications on social media, geoengineering interventions, food production, disease prevention, and environmental restoration.
 The causes of these disasters have nothing to do with the AI system somehow gaining sentience, consciousness, or emotional feelings.

 (In some cases, the AI system takes advantage of its rational understanding of human emotional responses – as in the example of manipulating social media.
 An AI could also simulate having emotions, by presenting a smiley face.
 But these are different matters from the AI actually possessing emotions of its own.)